 Through System Integration Testing, it was demonstrated that the system performed as documented with all components performing their intended functions.
-One anomaly was opened during testing which addresses the removal of Open Primary elections from the test campaign.
-An additional tester error occurred upon the review of the voting results.
-Notice of Anomaly No. 7 is included in Appendix B of this report.
+One anomaly was opened during testing which addresses the removal of Open Primary elections from the test campaign, as well as a tester error discovered upon review of voting results.
+Notice of Anomaly No. 4 is included in Appendix B of this report.

-4.6.2 Security Test
+4.7.2 Security Test